-Peristalsis is the aborad from the mouth) propulsion of ingesta through the parts of the GI tract.
-To move ingesta, generally the portion of intestine just orad (oral cavity side) to the food squeezes circular muscle through combined contraction and longitudinal muscle relaxation.
+Peristalsis is the aborad (away from the mouth) propulsion of ingesta through the parts of the GI tract.
+To move ingesta, generally the portion of intestine just orad (oral cavity side) to the food squeezes shut through combined circular muscle contraction and longitudinal muscle relaxation.
 For the bolus to move, the intestine just aborad to the food has to open up (circular muscle relaxation and longitudinal muscle contraction).
 Due to the connections between gut neurons, the process continues smoothly in most instances.

 A YouTube element has been excluded from this version of the text.
-You can view it online here: https://open.lib.umn.edu/ vetphysioapplied/?p=5
+You can view it online here: https://open.lib.umn.edu/vetphysioapplied/?p=5